 More than 30 million households will begin getting the tax credit this month, which the Associated Press reports will cover almost 88% of children in the U.S. Since the payments are based on the latest tax returns, most parents won’t need to take further steps in order to get the benefit.

-The expansion of the payments, which are part of $1.9. trillion American Rescue Plan signed into law by President Joe Biden earlier this year, will go out in twelve monthly installments.
+The expansion of the payments are part of $1.9. trillion American Rescue Plan signed into law by President Joe Biden earlier this year

 Here’s what to know ahead of the first batch of payments.